-California's no-fault workers' compensation plan was passed by the State legislature almost a century ago to guarantee prompt, automatic benefits to employees who sustain on-the-job injuries or illnesses.
+California's no-fault Workers' Compensation (WC) plan was passed by the State legislature almost a century ago to guarantee prompt, automatic benefits to employees who sustain on-the-job injuries or illnesses.
 Almost every employee in California is protected by workers' compensation.
-The State of California supervises both the amount of benefits available under workers' compensation and the distribution of all payments.

-There are multiple medical facilities designated for care, as well as the Employer Provider Network.
+There are numerous medical facilities designated for care through the Medical Provider Network.
 Please click on the links below for detailed information and instructions.

 IMPORTANT TIMELINE TO FOLLOW

-An employee must report any work-related injury as soon as feasible to his/her manger, no matter how minor the incident and regardless of whether or not medical care is necessary at the time.
+Employees must report any work-related injury as soon as feasible to his/her manger, no matter how minor the incident and regardless of whether a medical care is necessary at the time.
 If the manager is not available, follow the department and/or campus communication protocol to report the injury (i.e. contact the Office Manager, Campus Safety, etc.)

-Managers must provide immediate medical care, if necessary, and a claim packet to the injured employee within 24 hours of notice of injury.
-For injuries that occur offsite or during the weekend, send the documents to the injured employee via e-mail.
+Managers must provide information for immediate medical care, if necessary, and a claim packet to the injured employee within 24 hours of notice of injury.
+This includes injuries that occur offsite or during after hours.

 Note: Providing the workers' compensation claim form is an employer's obligation, but filing a claim is not a requirement for the injured employee.
 It is a benefit available to all employees.